PR-CYBR/PR-CYBR-USER-FEEDBACK-AGENT/docs/OPORD/OPORD-0002.md

 1. **Function Identification**

-   - Review your core functionalities and determine the specific functions required.
+   - Review your core functionalities and determine **10 specific functions** required.
    - Ensure each function has a clear purpose and aligns with your agent's objectives.
+   - Include functions that enhance interaction with human users via the Agent Dashboard Chat.

 2. **Function Listing**

-   - Compile a list of your functions.
+   - Compile a list of your **10 functions**.
    - For each function, include:
      - **Function Name**: Use clear and descriptive names.
      - **Description**: Briefly explain the function's purpose.